tomnaylor/codeinstitute-ms3/README.md

 ### Existing Features

 #### Navigation
 I have tried to make a intuitive, accessible and reactive navigation bar that stays useful across different screen sizes and devices.
 For desktop, the menu sticks to the top of every page with identical layouts.
-The menu items change dependign on if the user is logged in, not logged in or an admin.
+The menu items change depending on if the user is logged in, not logged in or an admin.
 On mobile the manu is replaced with a hamburger icon and pressing that slides the menu in from the right.
 You can also swipe right at the edge of the page to call up the menu.

 #### Cue stack
 The initial section shows the cue stack.
 From this page you can print, edit or delete the cues.
 The table shows normally on desktop, but on mobile flips and allows the user the scroll horrizontally through all the cues.
+From here you can also search and print the cues, either as a whole or filtered by department.

 #### Add, Edit and deleting cues
+Cues are made up of a few pieces of info.
+A time (in seconds) from the start of the show, the scene that the cue is part of (scenes are a seperate collection), cue number, which department the cue belongs too and a description of the cue.

 #### Add, Edit and deleting departments
+Departments (ie, Flys, LX, Automation etc.) is a collection just using a name.
+The collection is used to populate a select list so that cues can be given a consistant department making filtering easier.

 #### Add, Edit and deleting scenes
+Scenes is a collection with the aim to help catalogue the cues and collect them together into the scene they belong to during the show.

 #### sign up, login and logout
+Viewing the cues does not need to login, but other sections of the app need a user access / admin rights.
+Adding, editing and deleting a cue all need user access.
+Adding, editing and deleting departments and scenes need admin access.
+Currently, admin right needs to be added via mongoDB.

 ### Features left to implement

 #### Adding photos for scene changes
-XXX
+Uploading documents and photos to aid in the running of the show.
+This could be diagrams of truck movements, photos of props etc.

+#### Assigning user admin rights
+Currently, admin rights is added as a string to the mongoDB collection "users".
+In the future, this could be given to a user by another admin via the user profile.